 The gallery itself holds up to eight important national and touring exhibitions annually and is responsible for one of the country’s pre-eminent portrait awards, the Shirley Hannan National Portrait Award, a biannual $50,000 non-acquisitive prize for realistic portraiture.

 Presenting important touring exhibitions from Museums & Galleries of NSW and the Jam Factory, as well as curating exhibitions by leading contemporary Australasian artists, BVRG has a fresh perspective on contemporary art practice through a regional lens.

 In addition to the biannual Shirley Hannan National Portrait Award, BVRG fits two other art awards into its regular calendar.
 The Shirl is a $10,000 acquisitive biannual portrait prize open to artists between the ages of 16 and 25.
 It is the only portrait prize specifically targeted at young and emerging Australian artists.

 The Bega Valley Mural Prize exclusively highlights artists living and working within the Bega Valley Shire.
 Two artists are chosen annually to present large-scale reproductions of their work as murals on Bega Valley Shire Council water tanks.
-There is a $35,000 main prize and the judges select three additional awards for the best contemporary works addressing religious or spiritual themes.

 - Onsite parking